socrata/socrata-py/README.md

-# publish-py
+# socrata-py
-experimental sdk for the socrata publishing api
+experimental sdk for the socrata data-pipeline api

 ## Installation
 This only supports python3.